Frequently Asked Questions

 https://www.amazon.com/hz/wishlist/ls/UL1HTXWITAKL?ref_=wl_share.

-Yes, we love having high school students serve our residents, but anyone under 18 will need to be accompanied by an adult.
+Yes!
+We love having high school students serve our residents.
+We prefer that high schoolers under the age of 18 to be accompanied by an adult, at least on their first visit.

 FAQ for Clinicians

-In order for a person to be accepted into HOM, they must have a prognosis of 3 months or less, have a DNR, and be under the care (or plan to be on admission to the house) of hospice.
+In order for a person to be accepted into HOMH, they must have a prognosis of 3 months or less, have a DNR, and be under the care of hospice.

-No, HOM serves people who are in need.
+No, HOMH serves people who are in need.
 “Need” is variable and can be defined in many different ways.
-We have a preferential option to serve the poor and underprivileged.
+Although, we have a preferential option to serve the poor and underprivileged.

 No, we do not conduct a financial assessment.
-We trust that those involved are correct in stating that the patient has a presumed need.
+We trust that those involved are correct in stating that the patient has a need for our services.

-No, we do not accept payment upfront.
-HOM is not a for-profit entity.
-We do, however, accept donations in remembrance of our past residents.
+No, we do not accept payment for services.
+We do, however, accept donations in remembrance of our past Residents.